 Competency in reading is the key to independent learning and therefore the teaching of reading is given a high priority by all our staff.

 The opportunities, organisation and provision for the teaching and learning of reading are as follows:

-Book Talk: All children take part in daily reading through Book Talk sessions.
+Book Talk: All children take part in reading through Book Talk sessions.
 During these sessions the children examine a text through three different lenses.
 One lens is taken from each level of the Reading Rainbow: the FANTASTICs, the ANALYTICs and the STYLISTICs.
 The FANTASTICs, for example, focus upon the five senses and how the characters or the readers may be feeling or what they may be thinking.
 The ANALYTICs explore the deeper meaning of the text whilst the STYLISTICS help to deepen the understanding of what is being read.
 Whilst discussing each of these lenses, the children are encouraged to make direct references to the text to explain how they have come to their conclusions whilst using the text to support their answers.
-In addition to this the children are encouraged to use a Utility Word (these are words which may not be used day to day in the normal vernacular however the children will come across them during their educational careers).
-During EYFS the children will take part in Vocab Builder each day.
+In addition to this the children are encouraged to use a High Utility Word (these are words which may not be used day to day in the normal vernacular however the children will come across them during their educational careers).
+In the EYFS, the children will take part in Picture Power each day.
 During this session the children will have the opportunity to look at photographs and images based upon their learning and discuss them using the FANTASTICs lenses as a focus point for discussion with the aim to improve and expand upon the children’s currently level of understanding as well as pre-teaching vocabulary linked to topic learning.